daishengyu1993/ml-service-wrapper-core/README.md

 ### `ServiceContext`

 A `ServiceContext` object will be passed to the `load` function when the service is first initialized.
-It exposes a single function, `get_parameter_value(name: str, default: str = None)`, which can be used to get a parameter from the environment.
+It exposes a single function:

+* `get_parameter_value(name: str, required: bool = True, default: str = None)`
+  * Used to get a parameter from the environment.
 These parameters may be sourced from:
-* The configuration file (using the `parameters` property),
+    * A configuration file (using the `parameters` property)
     * Environment variables
     * Other, environment-specific key-value stores

-Note that all values returned by `get_parameter_value` are either `str` or `None`.
-It is the implementation's responsibility to sensibly parse string input and handle missing values, potentially with use of the `default` parameter.
+  * Note that all parameter values are either type `str` or `None`.
+It is the implementation's responsibility to parse string input and handle missing values, potentially with use of the `default` parameter.
 Numbers will not be parsed.

 ### `ProcessContext`